Participating in the Sophomore Scholars in Residence Program and Themed Communities

 • Obtaining any necessary travel documents (e.g. passport, visa, etc.) and providing that information to the living-learning programs office, upon request.
 Students are required to ensure that all travel documents are valid, current, and do not expire prior to travel dates.

-• Students who do not have a passport or who possess an expired passport, need to complete and submit their application no later than August 1, 2024 (for fall break trips) or November 1, 2024 (for January or March trips)
+• Students who do not have a passport or who possess an expired passport, need to complete and submit their application no later than August 1, 2025 (for all trips)

 • Students who require a visa for travel, need to complete and submit their application no later than 60 days prior to travel

-• The Office of New Student and Transition Programs will provide students who require visas with supporting documentation (e.g. financial statements, itinerary, support letter)
+• The Office of Living-Learning & New Student Programs will provide students who require visas with supporting documentation (e.g. financial statements, itinerary, support letter)

-• Be an active member of the living-learning community by participating in programs sponsored by the resident assistant, fellow community members, and the Office of New Student and Transition Programs
+• Be an active member of the living-learning community by participating in programs sponsored by the resident assistant, fellow community members, and the Office of Living-Learning & New Student Programs

 • Withdrawing from a Community